Ba Chúc massacre: Massacre

-On 18 April 1978, the Liberation Army of Kampuchea crossed the border in Vietnam and surrounded the town of Ba Chúc 6.4 km from the border, cutting off all roads leading into the town.
+On 18 April 1978, the Revolutionary Army of Kampuchea crossed the border in Vietnam and surrounded the town of Ba Chúc 6.4 km from the border, cutting off all roads leading into the town.
 The Khmer Rouge then began to go from house to house looting valuables and killing cattle, before burning the houses to the ground.
-Any civilians that were caught by the Khmer Rouge soldiers were rounded up into schools and temples and killed with various melee weapons; civilians were shot and had their throats cut or were beaten with sticks.
+Any civilians caught by the Khmer Rouge soldiers were rounded up into schools and temples and killed with various melee weapons; civilians were shot and had their throats cut or were beaten with sticks.
 Children were flung into the air and then slashed with bayonets.
 Women were raped and staked in their genitals to death.
 Many civilians attempted to hide in the pagodas of Tam Buu and Phi Lai in the town, where they thought they would be safe.
 The Khmer Rouge quickly surrounded the pagoda and began to fire into it, killing 80 people.
 At least 100 people tried to surrender to the Khmer Rouge soldiers and were immediately massacred.
 At Tam Buu Pagoda, about 800 people were marched out of the building into a barren field and executed.
 Many civilians escaped the massacres in the town and attempted to hide in the caves outside the town.
 The Khmer Rouge, using tracking dogs, followed the civilians into the caves, throwing grenades and shooting inside to kill the hiding civilians.
 By 30 April, the Khmer Rouge had retreated from the town before the Vietnamese army showed up leaving land mines that killed or injured another 200.
 By the end of the massacre, 3,157 civilians had been killed.